PurifierRG/LolStats/README.md

 ### Live Match Tracking

 The app allows users to track the details of their live games, including the summoner names and champion names of all players in the game.
-Users can see the real-time stats of each player, such as their KDA, items purchased, and total gold earned.
-Additionally, the app can display the current objective status, including the location of epic monsters like the dragon and Baron Nashor.

 ### Search for Other Players